ETS-ReactNative5/CurbAlert/README.md

 ## Description

-> _This project was created as an independent Capstone project for Epicodus bootcamp.
+> _This project was created as an independent capstone project for Epicodus bootcamp.
 It shows proficiency in React Native._
-> _Curb Alert: Connecting Trash with Folks to whom it's Treasure.
-A user can upload an image of discarded furniture for others to see.
-A user can find discarded furniture near their location._
+> _Curb Alert is a mobile application using React Native, Google Maps API, and Firestore to connect trash with folks to whom it's treasure.
+Users can post the image and location of an item left on the sidewalk, browse nearby posts, and claim posted items._

 ## Project Component Diagram